github/docs/content/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners.md

 {% data reusables.organizations.org_settings %}
 {% data reusables.organizations.settings-sidebar-actions-runners %}
 1. Click **New runner**, then click **{% octicon "mark-github" aria-label="New hosted runner" %} New hosted runner**.
+1. Complete the required details to configure your new runner:

-1. For _Name_, type a name for your new runner.
+    - **Name**: Enter a name for your new runner.
 For easier identification, this should indicate its hardware and operating configuration, such as `runner-16-core-ubuntu-20-04`.
-1. For _Runner image_, choose an operating system from the available options.
+    - **Runner image**: Choose an operating system from the available options.
 Once you've selected an operating system, you will be able to choose a specific version.
-1. For _Runner size_, choose a hardware configuration from the drop-down list of available options.
+    - **Runner size**: Choose a hardware configuration from the drop-down list of available options.
-1. For _Auto-scaling_, choose the minimum and maximum number of runners that can be active at any time.
+    - **Auto-scaling**: Choose the minimum and maximum number of runners that can be active at any time.
-1. For _Runner group_, choose the group that your runner will be a member of.
+    - **Runner group**: Choose the group that your runner will be a member of.
 This group will host multiple instances of your runner, as they scale up and down to suit demand.
-1. For _Labels_, choose the labels that you want to apply to your runner.
+    - **Labels**: Choose the labels that you want to apply to your runner.
 For easier identification, this should indicate its hardware and operating configuration, such as `16-core-ubuntu-20-04`.
-1. For _Networking_, choose the static IP address range that will be assigned to instances of the {% data variables.product.prodname_dotcom %}-hosted runner.
+    - **Networking**: Choose the static IP address range that will be assigned to instances of the {% data variables.product.prodname_dotcom %}-hosted runner.

 1. Click **Create runner**.

 ## Running jobs on your runner